-Jaleh Najmi, a 2022 Pisacano Scholar, is currently a 5th-year medical student at the Perelman School of Medicine at the University of Pennsylvania.
-She graduated from the University of California, Berkeley (UC Berkeley) with a Bachelor of Arts in Public Health.
+Jaleh Najmi, a 2022 Pisacano Scholar, graduated from the Perelman School of Medicine at the University of Pennsylvania and is currently a 1st-year resident in Vallejo, California.
+She graduated from the University of California, Berkeley (UC Berkeley) with a Bachelor of Arts in public health.

 At UC Berkeley, Jaleh’s passion to care for underserved communities and to address the social determinants of health led her to intern at Building Blocks for Kids, a community organization that serves families in Richmond, California, an underserved city disproportionately affected by health disparities.
 She supported low-income individuals and families in Oakland, California by preparing their taxes through the Volunteer Income Tax Association.
 During her junior and senior years, she served as an officer of the Black Students in Health Association and co-organized the annual Minorities in Health Conference to promote the recruitment and retention of minority students in health professions.
 Her interest in global health research led her to intern at the St. John’s Research Institute in Bangalore, India where she co-conducted a study that aimed to train and empower health care providers to identify, screen, and refer women experiencing domestic violence to a network of support services.